CorrelAid/schule-ein-interface-geben/README.md

 - The main section can include various media (see `lib/src/lib/models.py` and `exploration.ipynb` for an overview)

 ## Setup
+- Install uv
-To run pipeline.py, you need to set the following environment variables in a .env
+- to run pipeline.py, you need to set the following environment variables in a .env

 ```bash
 OR_KEY=<secret>